marcosalvador/marcosalvador/README.md

 - 👋 Hi, I’m @marcosalvador
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning computer science.
+- 🌱 I’m currently learning physics.
-- 💞️ I’m looking to collaborate on software development.
+- 💞️ I’m looking to collaborate on computational physics.
 - 📫 How to reach me: visit marcosalvador2001.blogspot.it

 <!---